-Tissue microarrays used in this study were constructed as described in the work of Cox and colleagues (26).
-Gleason microarray contains tissue 1-mm cores from 88 patients with Gleason grade from 3 to 5 spotted in duplicate (176 cores total).
-Castrate-resistant prostate cancer (CRPC) array contains 1-mm cores from 12 patients with CRPC spotted in duplicate (24 cores in total).
+Tissue microarrays used in this study were constructed as described in (26).
+Gleason microarray contains tissue 1mm cores from 88 patients with Gleason grade from 3 to 5 spotted in duplicate (176 cores total).
+CRPC array contains 1mm cores from 12 CRPC patients spotted in duplicate (24 cores in total).